jinantonic/EAD-Lab-1/README.md

 ## My solution
 ![Sketch](assets/img/readme/home.png)
 This is the home page of the website.
-As you can see, the wombat logo is located in the middle and the "Get to Know Me" button will lead you to the next page.
+As you can see, the wombat logo is located in the middle and the "Get to Know Me" button will bring you to the next page.

 </br></br>

 ![Sketch](assets/img/readme/about.png)
 Once you move onto the next page, there's a navigation bar at the top and it contains the wombat logo on the left and the list of navigation items on the right side.
-The About section contains 4 different lists, which will direct you to What is a wombat, types of wombats, life cycle and habitat and self-defence sections respectively.
+The About section contains 4 different lists, which will direct you to <b>What is a wombat?</b>, <b>Types of wombats</b>, <b>Life Cycle</b> and <b>Habitat and Self-Defence</b> sections respectively.
 This "What is Wombat?" section contains basic information about wombats.ts.

 </br></br>